brson/brson.github.com/_posts/2020-09-07-near-smart-contracts-rust.md

 Seems like good NEAR practice to get used to juggling multiple accounts.

 I create another account,
-this time from the command line:
+this time from the command line.
 The `rust-status-message` docs indicate the command for creating a new account is

 ```